 What laser is used to perform LASIK?

-LASIK eye surgery is carried out using two different lasers, the excimer laser, which is also used for PRK surgery, and a laser called a femtosecond laser.
-The Wellington Eye Centre uses a VisuMax ® femtosecond laser manufactured by Carl Zeiss Meditc AG.
+LASIK eye surgery is carried out using two different lasers, the excimer laser, which is also used for PRK surgery, and a femtosecond laser.
+The Wellington Eye Centre uses the MEL 90 excimer laser by Carl Zeiss Meditec.
+We also use a VisuMax ® femtosecond laser manufactured by Carl Zeiss Meditc AG.
 This is the fastest and most precise femtosecond laser available.

 LASIK eye surgery is carried out in two quick steps – the actual procedure takes less than 6 minutes per eye.
-During laser eye surgery, you lie on an operating bed which can move between the two lasers used in the procedure.
+During laser eye surgery, you lie on an operating bed which can move between the two lasers during the procedure.

 Here’s how a typical LASIK procedure would work:

 - The eye being treated is first anaesthetised using anaesthetic eye drops to completely numb the surface of your eye – no needles or injections are used.
-LASIK surgery is painless although there can be a feeling of pressure from the small prop that is used to hold the eyelids open.
+LASIK surgery is painless although there can be a feeling of pressure or movement.
 After the eye has been anaesthetised, the eyelids and area around the eyelids is cleaned using an antiseptic.

 - The VisuMax laser is first used to create a very thin flap of corneal tissue.
-This flap is then lifted out of the way, and the tissue underneath the flap is reshaped using the excimer laser (we use the MEL 90 excimer laser by Carl Zeiss Meditec).
+This flap is then lifted out of the way, and the tissue underneath is reshaped using the excimer laser.
 The flap is then repositioned, and medicated eye drops are placed on the eye.

 Below is a visual of what happens during a LASIK procedure:

-Your eyes aren’t covered with a bandage after the surgery and you’re able to see well enough to move around without difficulty immediately after surgery, although you won’t be able to see clearly.
+Your eyes aren’t covered with a bandage after the surgery and you’re able to see well enough to move around without difficulty immediately after.
+Although you won’t be able to see clearly your vision will get slightly better over the course of the day.
 Most people having laser eye surgery at the Wellington Eye Centre can leave the clinic 15 to 20 minutes after the procedure has been completed.
-For the rest of the day your eyes will be mildly scratchy and uncomfortable, while your vision will get slightly better over the course of the day.
-By the time you wake up the next morning, your vision should be clear, and most people are able to read their bedside clock and use their smartphone – without glasses!
+For the rest of the day your eyes will be mildly scratchy and uncomfortable.
+By the next morning, your vision should be clear, and most people are able to read their bedside clock and use their smartphone – without glasses!
 By this time, you should only have minimal discomfort or scratchiness in your eyes.

 We provide over the counter pain medication to manage any discomfort, so you should be quite comfortable while your eyes recover.